ndilieto/uacme/README.md

 The cron job will automatically update the certificate when needed.
 Note the absence of -v flag, this makes uacme only produce output upon errors.

-Note also that you will need to also restart or reload any service that uses the certificate, to make sure it uses the renewed certificate.
+Note also that you will need to restart or reload any service that uses the certificate, to make sure it uses the renewed one.
 This is system and installation dependent.
 I normally put the necessary instructions in another script (for example /usr/share/uacme/reload.sh
 ```